jetbasrawi/multiservice/README.md

 Clone the example into your GOPATH.

+The application uses the Redigo client for Redis.
+You will need to go get this dependency.

+`$ go get github.com/garyburd/redigo/redis`

 The application uses Gulp to install and run the Go web application.
 You will need to install Gulp and a numeber of plugins in the application directory on your workstation.

 Navigate to the application directory on your workstation and run the following commands.::